Khushir474/Cognify-Real-Time-Japanese-Content-Detector-and-Translation-using-Computer-Vision-OCR/readme1.md

         * Bonus: You’ll also have the chance to propose a deployment strategy for your model.

+## Ideally
+ - 'sub_area' would be further transformed if there were more datapoitns, half of the less popular areas them would be converted to "other"
+ - More data is a priority for better prediction, but do not want to use data synthesis (SMOTE, ADASYN) because it is not really reliable.
+Besides, boosting algorithms (XGB) use ensemble techniques that are resilient to class imbalances
+ - With real time data, engineering features that are a function of price (currently commented) can be a good determinant of price
+ - Use dask / polars / pyspark for big data instead of pandas
+ - Remove many more outliers based on 'sub_area' would increase our prediction accuracy.
+But for now, that would significantly reduce the dataset size which is not ideal.
+ - With a big enough data, modeling predictions for each sub-area individually would provide a much better solution

+## Data Versions
+ - original_data : initial, unclean dataset
+ - cleaned_data : after data cleaning function
+ - outlier_na_free : removed outliers and null columns/samples
+ - featured_data : data after feature engineering

+## Diving into the code
 ## Data Cleaning

 Dealt with:
-- trailing spaces
+ * trailing spaces
-- inconsistent spacing
+ * inconsistent spacing
-- inconsistent typecase
+ * inconsistent typecase

-- "property_type"
+ * "property_type"
     3 BHK Grand
     shop
     2+2 bhk
     3+2bhk
     bhk, BHK

-- "property_area_sq_ft"
+ * "property_area_sq_ft"
     1600 +
     1181, 1364
     1070 to 1200

-- "price_in_lakhs"
+ * "price_in_lakhs"
     string "NULL" -> np.NaN

-- Dropped the following columns
+ * Dropped the following columns
     ['Sr. No.', 'Location', 'Price in Millions', 'Unnamed: 18'] dropped null rows

-- created amenity columns and converted to boolean ['clubhouse', 'school_university_in_township', 'hospital_in_township', 'mall_in_township',
+ * created amenity columns and converted to boolean ['clubhouse', 'school_university_in_township', 'hospital_in_township', 'mall_in_township',
      'park_jogging_track', 'swimming_pool', 'gym']

-- cleaning "description"
+ * cleaning "description"
     tried TF-IDF
     tried NER (slightly irrelevant)
     tried Summarizer from huggingface (facebook/bart-large-cnn)